 It's the influence in the community, after about a year or two, you become known as that dental practice that educates there.
 You're an educational resource and it's a little niche.
 And so it does go along with your name it's that you're giving back.
 So that's really the top three benefits that we hear.

-Dr. John: [00:03:38] Yeah.
+Dr. John: Yeah.
 And for us, the middle one was the main thing for us that we got really good team members.
 They were, going through a, 12 week program and some of these programs are eight, 10, 12, but they all vary a little bit.
 You will learn more about yours in a minute, but we had a 12 week program.

 So we, we got to see them perform.
 We got to see how they learn.
 We got to see how they interacted with others.
 We got to see, what kind of teammate they would be.
 And so we are able to get the very, best out of the school, the ones that fit our culture, the ones that fit the ones that were, great learners.
 So we got to know a lot about them before we hired them.

-David Roux: [00:04:18] Sure.
+David Roux: Sure.
 Yeah, absolutely.
 There's a trait that I know in our, while we hired it, we're looking for, and it's the hunger for growth. it's very hard to, see that in an interview or two, but as we're hiring, we're looking for people that are not just skilled at what they do, but have that attitude of I'm ready to learn and grow.